Today is the first in a new series about what our product teams are building at Density.

 - And there are tooltips explaining how we did our math, the definition of a metric, or how a widget works.

-Atlas’ benchmarking and API will be available to a small set of customers at the end of the month (June 2022) and the landing or “insights page” will follow.
+Atlas’ benchmarking and API will be available to a small set of customers in July, and the landing or “insights page” will follow.
 We’ll be expanding access and pushing updates throughout the Summer.

 Atlas is in active development with updates pushed every week.
 If you have any questions or feedback or just want to push our thinking, please feel free to contribute in the comments of our accompanying LinkedIn post.